 The three crucial points of the weight-bearing foot:

-• 1st metatarsal head (ball of foot)
+- 1st metatarsal head (ball of foot)

-• 5th metatarsal head
+- 5th metatarsal head

-• Mid-lateral calcaneus (heel).
+- Mid-lateral calcaneus (heel).

 Essentially, this is the tripod or short foot position.
 This foot position is absolutely vital for powerful lifts, big jumps, and at the end of stance phase of gait when the foot re-supinates.
 Short foot puts the 33 joints of the foot on tension, centers the foot, and fires off the high density of proprioceptive nerve endings which are relayed to the brain.
-This stable position allows for a
+This stable position allows for a system-wide increase in force output and motor control.
+The strength of this stimulus probably improves motor learning due to the positive, feedforward stimuli.
+A centered foot position tells the brain that the position is a stable one and it is safe to generate a lot more force without risk of destabilization and injury.

 It is no coincidence that the external cue to “screw the feet into the ground” helps to foster this short foot position.
 The system seeks joint centration for max output, so by bearing weight predominantly thru these 3 points the foot is most centered.
 The other thing you’ll notice with this cue is that the foot is not a static, inanimate object!
 It is a prime source of neurological input and output (more on that with an upcoming post).
 Maintaining the short foot position can generate an arch and produce a monstrous feed-forward loop that maintains tension and stability throughout the system reinforcing to the brain that force can be safely produced.
 When the arch collapses the nervous system quickly downregulates in an attempt to avoid excess force thru the entire lower quarter while in an unstable position, yielding decreased output.
 This is not unlike how head/jaw position influences spine control or how chronically “tight” hamstrings are likely a protective response to prevent neurologic injury when in untenable positions.

 That is not to say that those with a flat foot are lost causes or that I am negating the influence of the pelvis, hip, and knee (quite the contrary, especially if you’ve read any of my stuff – watch the video above) I have seen some strong athletes with collapsed arches.
 What I am saying is that they’re likely leaving performance (and potentially injury risk) on the table.
-An inability to centrate the foot indicates an unreadiness to safely tolerate high volume or heavy load without some level of risk
+An inability to centrate the foot indicates an unreadiness to safely tolerate high volume or heavy load without some level of risk.

 Ultimately, creating the short foot position indicates a more optimal neuromuscular readiness to produce force and adapt to dynamic environments.